yelpspoon/datasciencecoursera/README.md

 - y_test.txt
 - X_test.txt

-Note *none* of the detail files in "Inertial Signals/" were used.
+Note: *none* of the detail files in "Inertial Signals/" were used.

 ---